Nordstrom/sensu-handler-awsdecomm/README.md

 }
 ````

 awsdecomm relies on a bunch of configurations set in awsdecomm.json.
-You will need to provide AWS credentials and smtp server information.
+You will need to provide AWS IAM role arns and smtp server information.

 `/etc/sensu/conf.d/handlers/awsdecomm.json`
 ````